sravanisunku26/movies/README.md

 Notes:
 ------------
-I have implemented Juint test cases only.
+I have implemented Juint test cases and instrumentation test cases also.